Top 5 Botox Fears (and why you have nothing to fear).

 5. “I don’t want to be perceived as vain”.

 Vanity implies something negative and narcissistic.
 Yet we all have the desire to want to look and feel good.
 You could call this self-love, you could call it vanity.
 It really doesn’t matter.
 I think judging and criticizing someone for taking care of themselves is a far worse character flaw than self-love.
-Vanity is an attitude and gives off a vibe of self-importance.
+Vanity is an attitude and give off a vibe of self-importance.
 But living your best life, taking care of your skin and body while being humble and spreading kindness can never, ever be perceived as being vain.

 Hopefully you now have 5 reasons not to be scared.
 Fears are easily overcome when you are well informed and when your health, safety and best interests are at the heart of any procedure.
 There are many ways to Honour Your Beauty and, trust me, a few units of botox every now and then is a safe and reliable way to do just that.